 - Meet health requirements: After acceptance into the nursing program and prior to starting any clinical courses in the nursing program the following are required:

 - health history and physical examination;

 - immunization requirements including measles, mumps, rubella, and hepatitis B;

 - current American Heart Association CPR for Health Care Providers' certification;

 - health professions student liability insurance;

-- personal health insurance (proof required upon admission to RN to BSN Completion program) .
+- personal health insurance (proof required upon admission to RN to BSN Completion program).
+All students in the Darton State College nursing program must have health insurance.
 Students who do not have health insurance must purchase a USG student health insurance policy (SHIP).
 Fees for the USG SHIP will be added to student tuition each semester.
 Students who are already covered by an insurance policy (i.e., through parent plans, family plans, or employer-sponsored plans) can easily opt out of the plan by applying for a waiver though a secure online process.
 Once the information has been verified and approved, a waiver will be processed and posted to the student’s Darton State College student account.
 The waiver is only available for a specific time frame; therefore, students must apply in a timely fashion or they will be billed for the USG SHIP.
-Waivers are valid for 12 months; students must reapply each year to avoid being charged for the USG SHIP.
 Students who fail to submit credible health insurance and opt out online will automatically be enrolled in and billed for the system-wide student health insurance plan.
 This charge will post to the Darton State College student account.
-For more information regarding the student health insurance plan or to submit a waiver, see: https://studentcenter.uhcsr.com/darton
+Professional liability insurance is also required and is included in student fees.
+For more information regarding the student health insurance plan or to submit a waiver, see: Insurance Waivers (opens new window)

 - Successfully complete 61 semester hours of core curriculum prior to acceptance into the program.
 After successful completion of seven semester hours of the RN to BSN Completion program, 30 semester hours of equivalent credit for previous nursing courses will be awarded.